Rule 11 Agreements in Texas Divorce and Custody Cases

 Using a Rule 11 agreement is helpful for addressing child support issues.
 This includes making decisions about obligations for payment, including medical support.
 An agreement allows parents to determine and agree to the monthly amount, the date for the payments, and how payments are made.

 When you are going through a divorce, you’ll serve the best interest of your child if you can agree on the parenting arrangements.
-This saves time and money, especially when you’ve retained the services of a family attorney.
+This saves time and money, especially when you’ve retained the services of a child support attorney

 Courts normally approve parental agreements.
 By using Rule 11 and creating an agreement, you can work within the court system with less difficulty.
 Courts can review the agreements you make so you can comply with the rules and manage the terms of your settlement.